 An important consideration in the design and safety evaluation of prestressed concrete nuclear reactor vessels is the time-dependent behavior of the concrete subjected to different temperatures, curing times, curing histories or moisture conditions, and loading conditions.
 The three basic forms of time-dependent deformation that can occur are shrinkage, creep, and creep recovery.
 Any one of these three types of deformation can have serious effects on the behavior of a reactor vessel unless carefully considered during the design of the reactor.
-Because of the long term nature and complexity of some of the tests required to evaluate the time-dependent deformations of concrete, there is limited information on creep and the factors affecting creep.
+Because of the long term nature and complexity of the required tests, information on creep and the factors affecting creep is limited.

 At the request of the United States Atomic Energy Commission, the Oak Ridge National Laboratory formulated and coordinated a basic research and development program to develop the technology of prestressed concrete reactor vessels.
 As a part of this program, an experimental investigation was initiated at The University of Texas at Austin to study the creep behavior of concrete subjected to multiaxial compressive stresses and elevated temperatures.
-The investigation consisted of measuring strains in cylindrical specimens subjected to 58 test conditions involving a variety of multiaxial loading conditions (compressive stresses ranging from zero to 3600 psi), three curing times (90, 183, and 365 days), two curing histories (air-dried and ascast), and two temperatures $(75^{\circ} \text{ F and } 150^{\circ} \text{ F})$ .
+The investigation consisted of measuring strains in cylindrical specimens subjected to 58 test conditions involving a variety of multiaxial loading conditions (compressive stresses ranging from zero to 3600 psi), three curing times (90, 183, and 365 days), two curing histories (air-dried and as-cast), and two temperatures (75°F and 150°F).
 After curing, the specimens cured for 90 days were subjected to a prescribed load and temperature for 12 months, followed by a five-month recovery period.
-Specimens cured for 183 or 365 days were subjected to uniaxial stresses of 600 or 2400 psi and will remain under load for an indefinite period of time.
+Specimens cured for 183 or 365 days were subjected to uniaxial stresses of 600 or 2400 psi and were to remain under load for an indefinite period of time.
 During the curing, loaded, and unloaded periods, strain measurements were made in order to evaluate the creep and creep recovery behavior of the concrete.

-This report summarizes and discusses the findings from the evaluation of the data obtained from that portion of the overall experiment which was intended to evaluate long term creep behavior and the effects of curing time and history.
+This report summarizes and discusses the findings from an evaluation of the data obtained from that portion of the overall experiment which was intended to evaluate the long term creep behavior and extends the data previously reported (Ref 9).
 The investigation involved 12 creep specimens and three shrinkage specimens.
-The factors investigated were (1) curing time (90, 183, and 365 days), (2) curing history (as-cast and air-dried), and uniaxial stress (600 and 2400 psi).
-All specimens were cured and tested at $75^{\circ}$ F. Specimens cured for 90 days were subjected to a sustained load for a period of one year, at which time the loads were removed; the specimens which were cured for 183 or 365 days were not unloaded and have been under load for 2.5 and 2 years, respectively.
+The factors investigated were (1) curing time (90, 183, and 365 days), (2) curing history (as-cast and air-dried), and (3) uniaxial stress (600 and 2400 psi).
+All specimens were cured and tested at $75^{\circ}F$ .
+Specimens cured for 90 days were subjected to a sustained load for a period of one year, at which time the loads were removed; the specimens which were cured for 183 or 365 days were not unloaded and have been under load for 5 and 4.5 years, respecitvely.